IAM-Heimdall/Docs/docs/Core Components.md

 ---
-layout: default
+layout: page
-title: How it Works
+title: How it Works - Core Components
-nav_order: 4
+permalink: /components/
 ---
 ## How it Works - Core Components